hyosung11/Launch-School/Courses/JS109/glossary.md

 ### Immutability

-Primitive values are not mutable.
-`NaN` is a number in JavaScript, so it is a primitive value

 Primitive values are **immutable**.
 That means their values never change: operations on immutable values always return new values.

+`NaN` is a number in JavaScript, so it is a primitive value

 ### `const`